Ask AI

 IO managers are resources, which means users can supply different IO managers for the same assets or ops in different situations.
 For example, you might use an in-memory IO manager for unit-testing and an S3 IO manager in production.

-Using IO managers with software-defined assets#
+Using IO managers with asset definitions#

 Applying IO managers to assets#